hansCodeJam/pokedex/Readme.md

 # Pokedex

-An old school Gameboy style Pokedex that can display all 807 existing pokemons that includes their types and abilities all fetched from [Pokeapi](https://pokeapi.co/).
+An old school Gameboy styled Pokedex that can display all 807 existing pokemons that includes their types and abilities all fetched from [Pokeapi](https://pokeapi.co/).
 The inputs will filter through the whole list by names, types, or abilities.

 Other tools that were used in this project were
 - [Bootstrap](https://getbootstrap.com/)